shaikhabuzer0/verification/_posts/2025-08-14-Casting-In-Systemverilog.md

 # Casting in Systemverilog
 Casting means converting from one format to other format.
 There are two types of casting.
-1. Static Casting --> happends during compile time
+1. Static Casting --> happens during compile time
     * Implicit Casting
     * Explicit Casting(tick operator " ' ")
 Applications of static casting.